bloeys/assimp-go/README.md

 ### Installing on Linux

-Download the the AssImp package for our distro or build from source and add it to your path.
+Download the the AssImp package for your distro, or build from source and add it to your path.
 > NOTE: Insatall assimp >= 3.1 for bindings to work as expected.
 >       Though getting the latest version is always recommended.